pymupdf/PyMuPDF-Optional-Material/docs/app2.rst

 1. We have modified MuPDF's **plain text** extraction: The original prints out every line followed by a newline character.
 This leads to a rather ragged, space-wasting look.
 We have combined all lines of a text block into one, separating lines by space characters.
 We also do not add extra newline characters at the end of blocks.

 2. The extraction methods each have its own default behavior concerning images: "TEXT" and "XML" do not extract images, while the others do.
-On occasion it may make sense to switch off images for them, too.
+On occasion it may make sense to **switch off images** for them, too.
 See chapter :ref:`cooperation` on how to achieve this.
-Use an argument of ``3`` when you create the :ref:`TextPage`.
+To **exclude images**, use an argument of ``3`` when you create the :ref:`TextPage`.

 3. Apart from the above "standard" ones, we offer additional extraction methods :meth:`Page.getTextBlocks` and :meth:`Page.getTextWords` for performance reasons.
 They return lists of a page's text blocks, resp. words.
 Each list item contains text accompanied by its rectangle ("bbox", location on the page).
 This should help to resolve extraction issues around multi-column or boxed text.

-4. For uttermost detail, down to the level of one character, use XML extraction.
+4. For uttermost detail, down to the level of one character, use RAWDICT extraction.

 Performance
 ~~~~~~~~~~~~
 The text extraction methods differ significantly: in terms of information they supply, and in terms of resource requirements.
-More information of course means that more processing is required and a higher data volume is generated.
+Generally, more information of course means that more processing is required and a higher data volume is generated.

-To begin with, all methods are **very fast** in relation to what is out there on the market.
+To begin with, all methods are **very fast** in relation to other products out there in the market.
 In terms of processing speed, we couldn't find a faster (free) tool.
-Even the most detailed method, XML, processes all 1'310 pages of the :ref:`AdobeManual` in less than 8 seconds.
+Even the most detailed method, RAWDICT, processes all 1'310 pages of the :ref:`AdobeManual` in just 8.3 seconds.

-Relative to each other, **"XML"** is about 2 times slower than **"TEXT"**, the others range between them.
-E.g. **"DICT" / "JSON", "HTML", "XHTML"**  need about 20% more time than **"TEXT"** (heavily depending on the size of images contained in the document), whereas :meth:`Page.getTextBlocks` and :meth:`Page.getTextWords` are only 1% resp.
+Relative to each other, **"RAWDICT"** is about 4 times slower than **"TEXT"**, the others range between them.
+E.g. **"DICT" / "JSON", "HTML", "XHTML"**  need about 20% more time than **"TEXT"** (heavily depending on the amount and size of images contained in the document), whereas :meth:`Page.getTextBlocks` and :meth:`Page.getTextWords` are only 1% resp.
 3% slower than **"TEXT"**.

 In versions prior to v1.13.1, JSON was a standalone extraction method.
 After we have added the DICT extraction, JSON output is now created from it, using the **json** module contained in Python for serialization.
 We believe, DICT output is more handy for the programmer's purpose, because all of its information is directly usable - including images.
 Previously, for JSON, you had to bsae64-decode images before using them.
 We also have replaced the old "imgtype" dictionary key (an integer bit code) with the key "ext", which contains the appropriate extension string for the image.

-Overall, these changes also allow image extraction for non-PDF documents.

 Look into the previous chapter **Appendix 1** for more performance information.